-There are warning signs to look for and best practices you can use to ensure you are not a cybercrime victim this holiday season.
+There are warning signs to look for and best practices you can use to ensure you are not a cybercrime victim on Cyber Monday.
 Here are six of them:

 - Some scams are not as easy to spot as bad actors often copy company logos, images, and branding to imitate legitimate websites.
 These scammers target the online shopper via email, mobile phone, and social media schemes to lure the victim to a false website.
-Make sure the website you are going to is the actual site of the company.
-Check the URL and compare it to the URL that comes up for a search of the company.
+Make sure the website you are going to is the company's actual site.
+Check the URL and compare it to the URL for a company search.

 - When purchasing online, do not click on any ads.
-And do not click on any email links.
+Do not click on any email links.
 Instead, go directly to the website from your browser by typing in the web address.
 Before making a purchase, research the vendor, including complaints and reviews.

-- Be on the lookout for emails or texts from companies claiming to be delivery companies such as FedEx or UPS saying that you have a shipment from a friend or family member.
-The email or text will include a link directing you to a false website that will ask for a credit card to pay for shipping (and then stealing your credit card information).
+- Be on the lookout for emails or texts from companies claiming to be delivery companies, such as FedEx or UPS, saying that you have a shipment from a friend or family member.
+The email or text will include a link directing you to a false website asking for a credit card to pay for shipping (and then stealing your credit card information).

 - If it's too good to be true, it probably isn't.
-If a discount on an item exceed 50%, there's a chance it may be a scam, and be wary.
+If a discount on an item exceeds 50%, there's a chance it may be a scam, so be wary.